- Email me

 A change of gear this week.
 This is the first time I’ve hosted a writer who is talking about short stories.
 A lot of music lurks behind his award-winning first collection, inspiring the plots, mood and characters.
 Various signature songs have passed through his imagination to become a tightrope-walking couple, a doomed relationship, a person given the eyes of a serial killer and a haunting piece of music derived from nature.
 His name is Jonathan Pinnock and he’s on the Red Blog today with his Undercover Soundtrack.

-authors, deepen your story, entertainment, fiction, Fix and Finish With Confidence, haunting piece, having ideas, how to write a book, how to write a novel, imagination, Jonathan Pinnock, literary fiction, literature, music for writing, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, piece of music, publishing, Roz Morris, Scott Award, serial killer, short stories, short story, signature songs, The Undercover Soundtrack, tightrope, undercover soundtrack, writing, writing a novel - Nail Your Novel, writing life, writing to music
+authors, deepen your story, entertainment, fiction, Fix and Finish With Confidence, haunting piece, having ideas, how to write a book, how to write a novel, imagination, Jonathan Pinnock, literary fiction, literature, music for writing, My Memories of a Future Life, piece of music, publishing, Roz Morris, Scott Award, serial killer, short stories, short story, signature songs, The Undercover Soundtrack, tightrope, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music

 My guest this week was so young when Faber bought her first fantasy novel that her father had to sign the contract.
 She’s more than built on that early promise by scooping the Carnegie Medal and the Guardian prize and is so prolific that in her credits she only lists her best-known works.
 Her imagination has ranged everywhere, from a fantasy czarist Russia to the far future – and thrilling, evocative music has been intrinsic to all of them.
 She is children’s author Susan Price, and she’s on the Red Blog with a truly rich Undercover Soundtrack.